-Reasons and causes for barking
+Reasons and Causes for Barking

-- Lack of socialization in puppy age
+- Lack of socialization during puppyhood

-- Excitement and relaxation problems
+- Excitement and relaxation issues

 - Sexual frustration or boredom